ArekSredzki/node-local-object-store/readme.md

+# Object store

-This Node.js npm module simply serializes JavaScript objects to JSON files into the file system directory of your choosing.
+This npm module for simply serializing JavaScript objects to JSON files into the file system directory of your choosing.

+## Install
+`npm install --save object-store`

+## Usage

 ### Creating a store